-What is Gabapentin Neurontin?
+What Is Gabapentin Neurontin?

 Gabapentin Neurontin is an anticonvulsant that comes in a capsule, tablet, and oral solution.
 It is used to manage certain seizure disorders, as well as the neuropathic pain phenomenon known as post-herpetic neuralgia (lasting nerve and skin pain caused by an attack of shingles).2,9 An extended-release formulation of gabapentin (Horizant) is used to treat restless leg syndrome (RLS).9

-Concerns have arisen in recent years over increasing instances of gabapentin abuse.4 According to the Drug Abuse Warning Network (DAWN), the number of emergency room visits involving nonmedical use of gabapentin increased by 90% in the United States since 2008.6
+Concerns have arisen in recent years over increasing instances of gabapentin abuse.4 According to the Drug Abuse Warning Network (DAWN), the number of emergency room visits involving nonmedical use of gabapentin has increased by 90% in the United States since 2008.6

-On the street, gabapentin is sold under various nicknames including “gabbies.”4 One study found that gabapentin is used as a cutting agent in street heroin, increasing the potential for abuse and the development of dangerous health effects.4
+On the street, gabapentin is sold under various nicknames, including “gabbies.”4 One study found that gabapentin is used as a cutting agent in street heroin, increasing the potential for abuse and the development of dangerous health effects.4

 Nonmedical use of gabapentin may be fueled by:4